Cincinnati-Design-LAB/architour/src/content/buildings/first-united-methodist-church.md

 date_of_completion: "1867"
 style: High Victorian Gothic
 architect: William Walter & William Stewart
-significance: >-
+---

 Previously a part of the Methodist Episcopal Church, two congregations merged in the 1930s to form the First United Methodist Church.
----